-Seamus Nolan’s practice investigates the relative value of objects and social processes as they appear within different economies and contexts.
-He strives to unravel the commonplace, to recognise the inherent structure or code from which we construct and de-construct the world around us.
+Séamus Nolan’s practice relates a critique of its own legitimacy, each context and set of concerns is tested against the subject, in an attempt to unravel basic beliefs and inform a process of equivalence.
 His work is concerned with assembling alternative power relations, energy and possibility, in reconfiguring the everyday as a means to examine or question the purveyors of meaning.
-“It is necessary to speak about space and resources which surround us in order to develop new experiences for ourselves and our environment”.
-His work often operates in conjunction with local community groups, and invites both a national and international audience to interact on a very personal level with this local activity, with the piece of work itself, and most importantly, with the context of its presentation.
-Some recent projects by Seamus Nolan include Art in the life world, the old swimming pool, Ballymun, Dublin, 2008; Demesne, The Lab, Foley Street, Dublin 2008 and Wexford Art Centre, 2007; Phoenix Park, The Kerlin Gallery, Dublin 2008; Nature Reserve, Europalia, Brussels 2007 and Pilot Archives, Venice/London 2007.
+Nolan’s work often operates in conjunction with local community groups, and invites both a national and international audience to interact on a very personal level with this local activity, with the piece of work itself, and most importantly, with the context of its presentation.

 Nolan is a curator in residence in the Linenhall arts centre Castlebar.
 Recent artwork includes Rooftop Squat, Architecture and Activism, The Spare Room Project, Cork; Traveller Collection at the Hugh Lane, Dublin City Gallery and Fourthspace, Inhabiting the Bagieon, Athens, Greece.